mughees-Ilyas/revolut_test/README.md

 2) execute 'npm install' to install dependencieis.

-3) execute 'npm run start' to start the project.
+3) execute 'npm run start' to start the project

+## Problem Statement.

+Get currency conversation rate table from any exchange rate provider. create currency pockets where you can store different currencies. provide exchange between pockets on the fly and show currency exchange rate between them.

 ## Project Explanation